phillipclapham/quasar/README.md

   ```

 - Save and open a new conversation.
-- Paste the contents of custom-instructions_base_v1.txt into the chatbox OR use the Quasar GPT I developed instead: [https://chat.openai.com/g/g-QwIrEkj9R-quasar](https://chat.openai.com/g/g-QwIrEkj9R-quasar).
+- Paste the contents of custom-instructions_base_v1.txt into the chatbox and hit Enter.
+- Type /help to optimize the system.
 - Enjoy!

-**NOTE**: If you use the Quasar GPT you do not need to modify your Customize ChatGPT settings.

 ## <a id="-how-to-use"></a> How To Use